-It is Erikson policy that all employees have a right to work in an environment free of harassment, either verbal or physical, that is based on race, religion, color, age, sex, national origin, citizenship, ancestry, marital or parental status, sexual orientation including gender identity, gender expression, military discharge status, physical or mental disability unrelated to your ability to perform the essential functions of your job, or any other protected status or characteristic.
+It is Erikson policy that all employees have a right to work in an environment free of harassment in any form (e.g. Verbal, physical, written, electronic, etc.) that is based on race, religion, color, age, sex, national origin, citizenship, ancestry, marital or parental status, sexual orientation including gender identity, gender expression, military discharge status, physical or mental disability unrelated to your ability to perform the essential functions of your job, or any other protected status or characteristic.
 In keeping with this commitment, we will not tolerate harassment of employees by anyone, including any manager, coworker, vendor, faculty, student, or staff member of Erikson, based on these characteristics.
 Such conduct, or interference with the investigation of an alleged incident, may result in disciplinary action, up to and including termination.